-Table 1 Statement of Net Position

-As of September 30 (in thousands)
+Table 1Statement of Net PositionAs of September 30(in thousands)

-The Authority's total assets and deferred outflow of resources exceeded total liabilities and deferred inflow of resources as of September 30, 2018, by \$7.951 million (net position).
-Of this amount, \$4.156 million represents unrestricted net position that is available to meet ongoing obligations to tenants and creditors.
+The Authority's total assets and deferred outflow of resources exceeded total liabilities and deferred inflow of resources as of September 30, 2019, by \$7.745 million (net position).
+Of this amount, \$3.918 million represents unrestricted net position that is available to meet ongoing obligations to tenants and creditors.

-Leon County Research and Development Authority or internal use and discussion Management's Discussion and Analysis (continued) purposes only.
+Leon County Research and Development Authority Management's Discussion and Analysis (continued)